-Gains and impairment on investments, net.
-"Gains and impairment on investments, net" primarily includes gains, net of any losses, on the sale or exchange of investments and other-than-temporary impairment on certain of our marketable investment securities.
+Gains (losses) and impairment on marketable investment securities, net.
+"Gains (losses) and impairment on marketable investment securities, net" primarily includes gains, net of any losses, on the sale or exchange of investments and other-than-temporary impairment on certain of our marketable investment securities.